-In May 1840, 24 chiefs from the Tūranga (Gisborne) district (mainly Rongowhakaata, with some Te Aitanga-a-Māhaki and Te Aitanga-a-Hauiti) signed a copy of the Treaty of Waitangi.
-Land was then sold or leased, and more systematic European settlement of the area began.
+In May 1840, 24 chiefs from the Tūranga (Gisborne) district (mainly Rongowhakaata, with some Te Aitanga-a-Māhaki and Te Aitanga a Hauiti) signed a copy of the Treaty of Waitangi.
+Land was subsequently sold or leased, and more systematic European settlement of the area began.
 The Māori people of Tūranganui-a-Kiwa made the most of business and trading opportunities.
 Some hapū (sub-tribes) had their own ships taking foodstuffs to the Auckland market.

 Few people of Tūranganui-a-Kiwa tribes were drawn into the wars of the early 1860s.
 Fighting had broken out between Māori, who were determined to retain their land and authority, and the government, which was equally resolved to establish its dominance and gain more land for settlement.
 However, when the government began to confiscate Māori land the attitude of the people of Tūranganui-a-Kiwa changed.

 Emissaries of the Pai Mārire (Hauhau) religious movement came to Poverty Bay in 1865 and made many converts.
-They were pursued by government forces, and in the battle of Waerenga-a-hika Māori were divided on both sides of the conflict.
+They were pursued by government forces, and in the battle of Waerenga-a-hika Māori fought on both sides.
 Prisoners taken by the government were sent to the Chatham Islands.
 Among their number was a Rongowhakaata man, Te Kooti Arikirangi Te Tūruki.

-Te Kooti, once regarded as a promising pupil at William Williams’s mission school, had fought on the government side at Waerenga-a-hika.
-However, he had been imprisoned because he was thought to be a spy.
+Te Kooti, once regarded as a promising pupil at William Williams’ mission school, had fought on the government side at Waerenga-a-hika.
+However, he was later imprisoned because he was thought to be a spy.
 The perceived injustice of this appears to have been a factor in his later actions.
-After religious visions, Te Kooti became the spiritual leader of his fellow prisoners and led them in a dramatic escape from the Chathams.
-Over 200 people seized a supply ship, the Rifleman, and forced it to sail to Poverty Bay, where it landed in July 1868.
+After having religious visions, Te Kooti became the spiritual leader of his fellow prisoners and led them in a dramatic escape from the Chathams.
+In July 1868, nearly 300 people seized a supply ship, the Rifleman, and forced it to sail to Poverty Bay.
 After a battle with government forces, Te Kooti decided to attack settlements at Poverty Bay.
 Dozens of Māori and Europeans were killed.
 For the next few years he was pursued into the Urewera district, and then through to the Taupō area, eluding defeat and capture until he sought refuge in the King Country.
 Although he was regarded with fear and suspicion by Europeans and some Māori for the rest of his life, his followers revered him as a prophet and the founder of the Ringatū faith.
-The name of this religion refers to the upraised hand, which was a gesture of homage to God at the conclusion of prayers.
+The name of this religion refers to the upraised hand, a gesture of homage to God at the conclusion of prayers.